 4th Degree in Judo and 3rd Degree in Aikido.
 1st Degree or higher equivalent in Escrima, JKD, Karate.

 Member of The World Head of Family Sokeship Council.

-On August 31, 2019 while at the WHFSC event in Orlando, FL GM Mark Murdock officially inherited Manabi-Masho Ju-Jitsu and was put in charge of the system.
+On August 31, 2019 while at the WHFSC event, GM Mark Murdock officially inherited Manabi-Masho Ju-Jitsu and was put in charge of the system.
 At that time he was promoted to 10th Dan by the founder of Manabi-Masho Ju-Jitsu Soke John H. Casarez upon his official retirement from teaching.
-Due to Soke Casarez’s retirement I received my 10th degree black belt 7 years early to be able to take over as Soke of the Manabi-Masho Ju-Jitsu system.
+Due to Soke Casarez’s retirement I received my 10th degree black belt 7 years early in order to take over as Soke of the Manabi-Masho Ju-Jitsu system.
 I achieved the status of Grandmaster in Manabi-Masho Ju-Jitsu in June 2017 after testing for my 9th Dan.
-It was a great honor to be tested by Soke Casarez himself for this prestigious belt rank and to be promoted to 10th Dan while at the WHFSC event on August 31, 2019.
-On December 31, 2017 Founder GM Casarez retired from his system and appointed myself as well as Master Allen Wilson Soke of Manabi-Masho Ju-Jitsu effective January 1, 2018.
+It was a great honor to be tested by Soke Casarez himself for this prestigious belt rank and then to be promoted to 10th Dan while at the WHFSC event on August 31, 2019.
+On December 31, 2017 Founder GM Casarez retired from his system and appointed me a Soke of Manabi-Masho Ju-Jitsu effective January 1, 2018.
 The system was renamed as Casarez Manabi-Masho Ju-Jitsu “The Working Way” in honor of it’s founder, John H. Casarez.